MedX-PKU/medx-pku.github.io/README.md

 ## 🙏 Acknowledgments

+- National Engineering Research Center for Software Engineering (NERC) at Peking University
+- Professor Yasha Wang and the NERC leadership
-- Peking University and University of Edinburgh
+- Our collaborating institutions: University of Hong Kong, University of Edinburgh, and others
-- Our collaborating hospitals and research partners
+- Our collaborating hospitals: Peking University Third Hospital, Peking University Cancer Hospital, and others
 - The open-source community for the amazing tools and libraries
 - All contributors and team members